roomkangali/DursBurp/README.md

-# DursBurp - AI-Powered Analysis for Burp Suite
+# DursBurp - AI Extension for Burp Suite

 DursBurp is a Burp Suite extension that integrates the power of large language models (LLMs) from OpenAI, Google Gemini, and Groq to assist in security analysis.
 With DursBurp, you can send HTTP request/response pairs directly to an AI for in-depth vulnerability analysis, all within the Burp Suite interface.